Searching for the best places to stay in Big Sur? You’ve come to the right place!

 The home is equipped with two bedrooms to comfortably sleep four guests and happily welcomes travelers with pets.

 “We highly recommend this home.
-The views are incredible, with multiple areas within and outside the home to sit down and relax.” -Guillermo(Read more reviews on VRBO)
+The views are incredible, with multiple areas within and outside the home to sit down and relax.” -Review from Guillermo, VRBO

 The living room’s floor-to-ceiling windows mean a sunny interior filled with spectacular views of the surrounding Pacific Valley.
 Pretty blooming gardens fill the grassy yard, which features an incredible elevated deck accessible from the living room.